About us

 A: That’s a topic for another discussion!

-Text created by Paulina Martyna, aporeei’s critical half.
+Text created by Paulina Martyna, aporeei’s strategic advisor.